 There are four types of regulated participants in the universal waste system: small quantity handlers of universal waste (SQH), large quantity handlers of universal waste (LQH), universal waste transporters, and universal waste destination facilities.

-Small quantity handlers (SQH) of universal waste accumulate less than 5,000 kilograms (kg) (approximately 11,000 pounds) of all universal waste categories combined at their locations at any time, and less than 1 kg of acutely hazardous pharmaceutical waste (P-listed).
-SQH are required to manage universal waste in a way that prevents releases to the environment.
+Small quantity handlers (SQH) of universal waste accumulate less than 5,000 kilograms (kg) (approximately 11,000 pounds) of all universal waste categories combined at their locations at any time.
+SQHs are required to manage universal waste in a way that prevents releases to the environment.
 SQH must also immediately respond to releases of universal waste.
 SQH must distribute basic waste handling and emergency information to their employees to ensure that their staff is aware of proper handling and emergency procedures.

-Large quantity handlers (LQH) of universal waste accumulate a total of 5,000 kg or more of universal waste at any time or more than 1k of acutely hazardous pharmaceutical waste (P-listed).
-The designation as a LQH is retained for the remainder of the calendar year in which the 5,000-kg threshold was exceeded, and may be re-evaluated in the following calendar year.
+Large quantity handlers (LQH) of universal waste accumulate a total of 5,000 kg or more of universal waste at any time.
+The designation as an LQH is retained for the remainder of the calendar year in which the 5,000-kg threshold was exceeded, and may be re-evaluated in the following calendar year.
 LQH must comply with the same requirements as SQH, as well as maintain all documents detailing shipments to and from the facility, must obtain an EPA ID number, and must comply with stricter employee training requirements.